chinamike65/hugo-tuolesi/content/book3/book3en.md

 Vajra Heart

+The attitude which is like a diamond.
+This means to make the relationship between teacher and student close and stable.

 The heart of relying on the guru is the vajra heart that never changes.
-After relying on the guru, the heart of being close to the guru must never be shaken, and it can be as firm and indestructible as a vajra.
+After relying on the guru, the heart of being close to the guru must never be shaken, and it should be as firm and indestructible as a vajra.

+"not to be split apart by anyone—demons, bad friends, and the like."

-Whether it is a "demon" who destroys the Dharma-rectification, learning and cultivation, or an evil friend who slanders the teacher and slanders the Dharma, none of them can destroy or shake the relationship between oneself and the teacher, leading to separation from the teacher.
+Whether it is a "demon" who destroys the Dharma-connection, learning and practice, or a bad friend who slanders the teacher and disparages the Dharma, none of them can destroy or shake the relationship between oneself and the teacher, leading to separation from the teacher.

 "Magic" here refers to those who hinder study.

 The scriptures say:

-"You should stay away.
-Friendship is impermanent, and affection is impermanent."
+"And forsake fickleness in close relationships and changeability in facial expressions."

 That is to say, in order to take into account the relationship and affection of some friends, you cannot follow them and prevent yourself from relying on your guru.

 The center of the earth can carry anything, it can carry high-rise buildings, it can carry people and animals, it can also carry trees.

-Whatever the guru has to do, as a disciple, you should have the courage to undertake it, that is, the "earth heart" that bears heavy responsibilities.
+Whatever the guru has to do, as a disciple, you should have the courage to undertake it, that is, the "earth heart" that bears heavy responsibilities and hard work.

 The earth's heart includes six aspects.
 Since you have made up your mind to take responsibility for your guru, you must do it from six aspects: